hgallery/WebServerLogParserType1/README.md

 The package contains theses classes:
 - Parser.java: This class extracts the useful data items and stores them to a list.
 - Statistics.java: This class counts how many orders of each food item have been placed, and stores that data in key-value pairs in the format of <food_item, number_of_orders>
+- FileWriter.java: This interface contains a writeFile method that is implemented by Parser and Statistics.
 - Main.java: This class instantiates Parser and Statistics, and uses them.
 - Constants.java: This class has the constant values used in the project.